Jess-Lau/ENGG1340-Project/update/README.md

 To execute the program, type:
 ./test

-## Game Rules/ Features Impletmented:
+## Game Objective:
-Objective:
 The player's objective is to defeat the boss and complete their journey.

-Gameplay Actions:
+## Gameplay Actions:

 During the game, the player may pick up items, beat the zombies, and use the items in inventory to kill the boss.
 Navigation and Movement: The player can move around using the navigation keys: ‘W’, ‘S’, ‘A’, ‘D’ keys, representing north, south, west, and east respectively.

 Picking Up items:  “●” represents nearby items that are available for player collection.
 The player shall press “Space Bar” to collect the item into inventory.

 Killing Zombies: The player shall use navigation keys to point towards the direction of the zombie, then press “SpaceBar” to kill the zombie.
 Boss Battle: will be separately discussed

-Gameplay Mechanics:
+## Gameplay Mechanics:
 Starting Room: The game begins in the "Liminal Space," which is the initial room.

 Current Room Visual Map: The game provides a visualized map which shows the room the player is currently staying in.
 “P” character represents the player’s current position.
 “Z" character represents the zombie’s current position. “○” represents uncollected items in the room. “●” represents nearby items that are available for player collection.

 Game Map: The game map consists of different rooms that the player can move between.
 Each room may contain valuable collectible items or a group of zombies.
 The link between different rooms and the position of the boss room is randomized.
 The player will face a different game map for every gameplay.
 The blank space around the boundary of each room represents the “door” to exit the current room, which will lead the player to enter a new room.

-Saving Progress: The player can save their progress and resume the game later.
+Saving Progress: The player can save their progress and resume the game later by pressing esc, then select "save and exit".
 Saved progress includes the player's location, inventory, and other relevant information.

-Hit Points and Interaction with Items and Zombie:
+## Hit Points and Interaction with Items and Zombie:
 Hit Points (Health)
 Inventory: The player has an inventory to store collected items, demonstrated using white dots in the game.
 An inventory consisting of one item will show an inventory list as: □ ■ ■ ■ ■ ■ ■.